The home financing process involves a lot of new terminology. Let's break down some common words and phrases.

 This essentially means borrowers or loans below an accepted credit standard, typically around 620.
 Subprime borrowers carry greater risks and now have trouble securing financing.

-This is mandatory insurance that protects borrowers, sellers and lenders against previous ownership claims on a property.
+This form of insurance protects borrowers, sellers and lenders against previous ownership claims on a property and other possible issues related to the property's chain of ownership.
+There are two types of title insurance, one for lenders and the other for buyers.
+Lenders will require a lender's policy, and buyers typically obtain their own, too.
 Title insurance must be paid at closing.
 Buyers can shop around for the best price.

 This is the five-page loan application for almost all home mortgages.